ebruchez/public/Reading/2013-10 - The Organ.md

 - piston pump
 - cylinder about 50 cm, diameter 30 cm
 - description of the wind-chest
-- description of the keyboard
+- description of the keyboard #keyboard
     - drawers slide into the wind-chest under each pipe
     - cranks around the median axis, able to push the sliders in
     - horn spatulas act as springs, connected w/ gut to the sliders